pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT08/README.md

 * The fingerprint scanner fails and raises alarm.
 * An SoS is sent to the phone and its live location is transmitted via the GPS.
 * The owner can then inform the police who can track the car.
-* At the opportune moment, the owner can disable the engine motors and activate the defense system.
+* At the opportune moment, the owner can disable the engine motors and activate the alarm system.
-* A panel in the dashboard opens, revealing a 6 shot rubber ball launcher(paintball launcher) that can incapacitate the intruder.
-* The owner can be assured that his car is safe.
 ##### Case 3 (Carjacking):
 * The intruder decides to take the car by using some sort of car dragging mechanism so that he steal the car without driving it.
 * The accelerometer in the car detects this movement and immediately sounds the alarm and sends SoS to the owners phone number.